Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 This transition from terrain construction to camera implementation highlights the iterative nature of game development.
 Each step forward reveals new challenges, requiring constant problem-solving and refinement.
 Now, I'm diving into scripting the camera follow, aiming for a smooth and polished player experience.

+06/03/2025

+Dear Diary,

+I continued to refine the overworld, focusing on adding waterfalls and further sculpting the cliff terrain.
+The core concept driving my design is creating a cohesive and contained hub world.
+I want to establish clear boundaries, preventing the player from venturing beyond the intended playable area.
+This is a common practice in 2D game design, especially in games that emphasize exploration within a defined space.

+Think of it like creating a diorama or a miniature world.
+You carefully construct the scenery within a box, and you want t empty space beyond.
+In my case, the cliffshe viewer to appreciate the details within that box, not the and invisible walls serve as the "box," defining the limits of the player's exploration.

+I'm being meticulous in placing each tile, ensuring that the water flows naturally, the cliffs rise convincingly, and the transitions between different terrain types are seamless.
+It's akin to painting on a canvas, where every brushstroke contributes to the overall composition.
+I'm focusing on the minute details, making sure that each water tile fits perfectly, and that the cliff edges are sharp and defined.

+The idea is to create a sense of immersion, where the player feels like they're exploring a real, tangible place.
+The boundaries, though invisible, are meant to be felt.
+The player should intuitively understand where they can and cannot go, without encountering jarring transitions or empty spaces.

+I've also been considering the placement of future decorative elements.
+Rocks, lily pads, and other details will add depth and visual interest to the water features.
+These elements will further enhance the sense of realism and create a more engaging environment.

+Collision is another crucial aspect of this process.
+I need to define the physical boundaries of the world, preventing the player from walking through walls or falling off cliffs.
+This will ensure that the player's movement feels grounded and responsive.

+Finally, I'm looking forward to adding the houses and NPCs that will populate the hub world.
+These elements will bring the world to life, adding narrative and gameplay depth.
+I'm almost finished with the terrain itself, and I'm excited to move on to these more interactive and narrative-driven aspects of the game.

+I'm pushing my skills to the limit, striving to create a polished and immersive game world.
+The process is demanding, but the satisfaction of seeing the world take shape is incredibly rewarding.